DanSmirnov48/deliciouss-recipes/README.md

+/src/utils.js stores the api keys and JSON server url if running from localhost, url should be JSON_API = 'http://localhost:8000/api' deployed version should use JSON_API = 'https://deliciouss-recipes.herokuapp.com/api' UNCOMMENT THE RELEVANT OPTION AND COMMENT OUT THE ORHER ONE!!!

 To run the site, open terminal and make sure it is in the project's directory.
-In the terminal type 'node server' & 'npm start', this will start the server and the application. navigate to http://localhost:3000 to view the site navigate to http://localhost:8000/reivews to view the JSON reviews
+In the terminal type 'npm i', then 'node server' & 'npm start', this will start the server and the application. navigate to http://localhost:3000 to view the site navigate to http://localhost:8000/reivews to view the JSON reviews

-/src/utils.js stores the api keys and JSON server url if running from localhost, url should be JSON_API = 'http://localhost:8000/api' deployed version should use JSON_API = 'https://deliciouss-recipes.herokuapp.com/api' UNCOMMENT THE RELEVANT OPTION AND COMMENT OUT THE ORHER ONE!!!

 application uses external API to fetch recepies. api can only be called 150 times per day.